When considering a refinance, most borrowers are looking for an easy way to assess if they have enough equity in their home to refinance.

 Find out before submitting an application how much you’ll need to pay in upfront costs, regardless of whether your application is approved.
 This way, you can weigh the expense against your attitude toward the likelihood of being approved.
 However, the only way to know if you’ll qualify for refinancing is to submit an application and to pay the associated fees.

-If you’re unsure and need guidance, don’t hesitate to contact a CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, licensed loan officer.
+If you’re unsure and need guidance, don’t hesitate to contact a CrossCountry Mortgage, Inc. licensed loan officer.
 They will ask you questions and review the relevant documentation so that you can make the best decision for your situation.

 Get Pre-Qualified Now